timescale/unstructured-pgai-example/README.md

-# Unstructured + pgai + TimescaleDB
+# Unstructured + pgai

-This is a simple example of how to use Unstructured with TimescaleDB.
+This is a quick start to use Unstructured to ingest any document into PostgreSQL and run semantic search on it.

-With this setup you can embed any document on your postgresql database and run queries on it.
+With this setup, the document on your postgresql database will be vectorized and you can run semantic search on it.

-For now, import.sh just imports the document into TimescaleDB and vectorizes the text from description field.
+The [import.sh](import.sh) script imports the document into PostgreSQL and vectorizes the content of the document.

 ```mermaid
 sequenceDiagram